VeganDelicious84CH/simpleGodotFPVsim/README.md

 # simpleGodotFPVsim
 an open Godot FPV game into which you can import your own OBJs / Blender assets.
 It has a starting line and "gate"-blocks to clear.
 When all blocks are cleared, the timer stops.
-If you want more blocks for your track then you can duplicate them.
+If you want more blocks for your track then you can duplicate them (witout having to assign them in the script - just duplicate an existing gate's parent 3D node).

 [![Youtube-Video where I try it with a few assets imported from 3D warehouses](http://img.youtube.com/vi/YDV4oYfQaaI/1.jpg)](https://www.youtube.com/watch?v=YDV4oYfQaaI)

 ***Please notice:

 - To run you need Godot 4.3.
 If you are on an integrated GPU-chip like IntelHD you'd have to start Godot with Open-GL start options (make a shortcut, right click it, settings and add "--rendering-driver opengl3" behind the exe under "target") bc often they don't support Vulkan.
 Additionaly you'd have to change the Rendering Mode in "Project Settings" inside Godot